bookofproofs/bookofproofs.github.io/_sources/history/20th-century/murphy-gerard.md

 ### Mathematical Profile (Excerpt):
 * Larry Murphy, who died on 22 October 1987 at the age of 82, was a window cleaner.
-* Gerard had seven younger siblings, two brothers and five sisters: John, Derek, Rita, Linda, Joan, Carol and Lauren.
 * Gerard attended the school Our Lady of Good Counsel in Mourne Road, Dublin.
 * The fourteen year old Murphy's first job was as a telegram boy making deliveries from the Post Office in O'Connell Street, Dublin.
-* He was fortunate since the Simms family were one of his father's customers and they were happy to lend Murphy books from their collection.
-* The Simms family lent Murphy an encyclopaedia consisting of several volumes which he read avidly.
 * After five years working as a window cleaner and studying in his free time, Murphy made the decision to give up work and concentrate full time on studying at home.
-* As one might imagine, this did not go down well with other members of his family, but Murphy showed great determination for following the course of action on which he had decided.
 * Murphy was not studying completely on his own, however, for he had occasional help from David Simms.
 * When he felt confident in his abilities, Murphy had to make a journey to England so that he could sit the examinations in London.
 * Murphy was still aiming to study engineering at university but this was a course which was oversubscribed at Trinity College and the university made decisions on which students to accept based mainly on secondary school reports.